Audio Protection & Error Recovery

 • Circuit breaker protection against cascading failures

-• Dual acknowledgment system for efficiency
+• Dual acknowledgment system for high-throughput efficiency

 • Flow control to prevent buffer overflow